robbert-vdh/yabridge/README.md

 - Implement missing features:
   - GUIs.
 Right now I'm just ignoring all of the opcodes related to GUIs so that the plugins don't crash when you open their GUI.
-  - The initial host callback fails in Bitwig if the plugin is bridged, but it works if it's directly loaded into Bitwig.
   - Check whether sidechaining and ~~MPE~~ work since they're unofficial additions to the VST 2.4 spec.
 Should either work out of the box or with a minor adjustment.
 MPE works!